AdnanOlarmmi/Bookstore/README.md

 > Learning objectives

-- Set up a React app.
-- Use React documentation.
-- Use React components.
-- Use React props.
-- Use React state.
-- Handle events in a React app.
-- Use React life cycle methods.
-- Understand the mechanism of lifting state up.
+- Understand the concept of state management.
-- Use React hooks.
+- Use store, actions, and reducers in React.

 ## Built With